nahid1991/accessibility-component/README.md

 # Accessibility Component

-The React Accessibility Enhancer is a powerful tool designed to improve the visual representation and accessibility of React applications.
-With this component, you can effortlessly enhance the user experience for individuals with diverse needs, ensuring your application is inclusive and usable for everyone.
+The React Accessibility Enhancer is a screen overlay for react applications.
+This has a few features to make react web applications more accessible.

+Disclaimer: It will not solve all accessibility issues in the application.
+Only give a few extra options intended to make the experience a little bit better.
+For the accessibility guidelines for your applications, check out this [link](https://www.w3.org/TR/WCAG21/).

 ![Example Image](https://github.com/nahid1991/accessibility-component/blob/main/example.gif?raw=true)